Neverness to Everness: Earn Fons and Clear Early Anomalies

 • Spend City Stamina on your best available city activity before it caps.

-• Do dailies, commissions, and Exploration Guide claims while you are already moving through the city.
+• Do dailies, commissions, and Exploration Guide claims while you move through the city.

-• Run one anomaly case if you have a fresh commission, starting with early foundational cases like Spacetime Projector.
+• Open safes you pass and run one anomaly case if you have a fresh commission, starting with Spacetime Projector.

-• Touch passive systems like the café before you log off so they keep paying forward.
+• Touch the café before you log off so it keeps paying forward.

 F